akka/alpakka/docs/src/main/paradox/jms.md

 * Explicit acknowledgement sources and transactional sources work with topics the same way they work with queues.
 * **DO NOT** set the `sessionCount` greater than 1 for topics.
 Doing so will result in duplicate messages being delivered.
 Each topic message is delivered to each JMS session and all the messages feed to the same `Source`.
 JMS 2.0 created shared consumers to solve this problem and multiple sessions without duplication may be supported in the future.

+### Using a durable Topic subscription with a JMS provider

+Using a durable topic subscription works mostly like a normal topic source.

+You need to specify a client ID for the connection factory you use to create the consumer with, however:

+Scala
+: @@snip ($alpakka$/jms/src/test/scala/akka/stream/alpakka/jms/scaladsl/JmsConnectorsSpec.scala) { #create-connection-factory-with-client-id }

+Java
+: @@snip ($alpakka$/jms/src/test/java/akka/stream/alpakka/jms/javadsl/JmsConnectorsTest.java) { #create-connection-factory-with-client-id }

+In addition, use `withDurableTopic` and specify a name for the durable subscriber:

+Scala
+: @@snip ($alpakka$/jms/src/test/scala/akka/stream/alpakka/jms/scaladsl/JmsConnectorsSpec.scala) { #create-durable-topic-source }

+Java
+: @@snip ($alpakka$/jms/src/test/java/akka/stream/alpakka/jms/javadsl/JmsConnectorsTest.java) { #create-durable-topic-source }

 ### Running the example code

 The code in this guide is part of runnable tests of this project.
 You are welcome to edit the code and run it in sbt.